eddypearcy/100-days-of-code/log.md

 **Thoughts:** The problem used very big numbers and I struggled a bit with the different types.
 I ended up trying to use BigInteger but could not get it to work as I wanted.
 I'll try again tomorrow.

 **Link to work:** -

+### Day 3: April 27, 2020

+**Today's Progress**: Tried JavaScript for the very first time.
+I went for the p5.js framework because it allows for nice visuals.
+I created a small app that simulates some particles.
+Those particles try to stay as far as possible from each other and the end result looks quite funny.

+**Thoughts:** I really liked this first approach to JavaScript.
+However I don't need to be an expert to know that my code is really dirty.
+I will try to improve that point.
+I didn't continue the Leetcode challenge today as I said yesterday, but I will get back to it one of those days.

+**Link to work:** No code for now, but here's a tweet with a video of the end result: https://twitter.com/eddy_pearcy/status/1254812944053030915?s=20